 The portal to the left reveals the martyrs with Christ appearing to Saint Stephen and the Martyrdom of the Saint.

-The central portal represents the Last Judgement with Christ, Mary and John, as well as scenes depicting the Procession of the Chosen and the Damned.
+The central portal represents the Last Judgement with Christ, Mary and John, and scenes depicting the Procession of the Chosen and the Damned.